Propulsion-Power-TU-Delft/PyShockflow/TestCases/RiemannProblem_Analytical/readme.txt

-Solve analytically the Riemann Problem for the Euler Equations, on a 1D domain initialized with left and right states
+Analytical solutions of the Riemann Problem for the Euler Equations, on a 1D domain initialized with left and right states.
+The 5 test cases used are detailed in the book by Toro "Riemann Solvers and Numerical Methods for Fluid Dynamics".